-Dentists recommend the use of rechargeable electric toothbrushes for children to ensure healthier dental hygiene.
+Dentists recommend the use of rechargeable electric toothbrushes for children to ensure healthier dental hygiene such as Y-Brush toothbrush.
 Toothbrush manufacturers like Philips Sonicare offer fun and practical models for young people.
 In short, here are some explanations about the electric toothbrush for children that can help parents to choose and use it well.

 Toothbrushes for children: electric or manual

 To brush children's teeth, the use of a special "Kids" toothbrush is essential.
 With a shape adapted to the small mouths, the toothbrushes for children work in a simpler way contrary to those for adults.
 Since toddlers have sensitive teeth, the electric toothbrush is the most appropriate to ensure better oral health in toddlers, and this, at the expense of a manual brush.

 Indeed, the electric toothbrush for children has soft bristles, a built-in timer and a pressure sensor.
 The child only has to put the bristles of the brush against his teeth to get rid of plaque and cavities thoroughly.
 Children's electric brushes also allow you to respect the brushing time thanks to the timer that alerts the child when the 2 minutes allowed are over.